 Inside Education has a new water and wildlife conservation education program

 Inside Education is working with the Nature Conservancy of Canada to pilot a new field program for junior high schools.
 Take your students out of the classroom to gain hands-on experience in environmental studies and conversation at a unique field site near Calgary.
-This half-day program will explore the connections between water, wildlife and land use.
+This half-day field trip will explore the connections between water, wildlife and land use.
 Students will perform terrestrial and aquatic ecosystem assessments while collecting real-world data to inform conservation practices at the field site.

 Three Herons is a Nature Conservancy of Canada (NCC) site located 7 km north of Black Diamond.
 This conservation site is private land donated to NCC for conservation, restoration and education.
-Since 1962 the NCC has helped to protect 15 million hectares of land across Canada.
+Since 1962 the NCC has helped to protect over 15 million hectares of land across Canada.

-FIELD PROGRAM FAQS
+FIELD trip FAQS

 Directions to Three Herons Conservation Area